dima-brook/w3f_application/elrond_bridge.md

 **size**(**TX**<sub>bin</sub>) is the binary size of the transaction code</br>
 **TX**<sub>a</sub> - the gas or transaction fee in the blockchain of origin</br>
 **TX**<sub>b</sub> - the gas or transaction fee in the blockchain of destination</br>

-#### Transaction Award

-The participating validators will be awarded the transaction fees on several conditions:</br>
-1. A validator must respond fast enough to appear in the BFT treshold in the target blockchain (this measure stimulates the validators to use fast and highly efficient servers).
-2. The transaction fee is divided between the validator in proportion of their stake (which stimulates the validators to stake more, making it more difficult to take the bridge over).
-3. The validator's signature is taken into account if the minimum required bond is locked as a stake.

 The "Elrond-Minter" smart contract will collect the approproate data in the following format:
 ```rust